 Knowing your statistical life expectancy, based on your gender and birth date, can help you estimate how much you will need in retirement.
 Start by making a projection of what you think you will spend each year (remember to account for inflation).
 Then, compare that to the sources of retirement income you’ll have available to you (such as Social Security, rental income or pensions).
 Calculate the difference between what’s going out and what’s coming in from non-financial sources to see how much you’ll have to withdraw from savings each year.

 If you’re willing to develop a low-cost lifestyle, such as the RV lifestyle, or living overseas, you can make your money stretch.
-This lifestyle may not need to be forever.
-Meaning you could have a low-cost lifestyle from age 55 to 65, then at 66 plan to settle down in a house with a more traditional lifestyle again.
+This lower-cost lifestyle may not have to be permanent.
+Meaning you could have a less expensive lifestyle from age 55 to 65, then at 66 plan to settle down in a house with a more traditional lifestyle again.
 These varying expenses can be projected in a retirement income plan so you can see how you would pay for things in which phases of retirement.

 Social Security/IRAs (snapshot).
 Social Security doesn’t start until age sixty-two, at the earliest.
 And, in most cases, it is difficult to access retirement account money before age 59½ without paying penalties, although there are ways to do it.
 This means if you retire at fifty-five, you will probably need other sources of money you can tap into, at least for a few years.
 One option: you might consider using 72(t) payments to withdraw from an IRA at an early age.
 A 72(t) payment allows you to take money out of an IRA before age 59 ½ and avoid the 10% early withdrawal penalty tax.
 And even though you can start Social Security at 62, there are many reasons you might consider starting to withdraw benefits at a later age.
 The longer you wait (the maximum is age 70), the higher your monthly benefit will be.

-Again, as with your retirement income projections, estimate how much purchasing your healthcare insurance will cost as you weigh the pros and cons of retiring early.
+Again, as with your retirement income projections, plan ahead and estimate how much purchasing your healthcare insurance will cost as you weigh the pros and cons of retiring early.

 The Soul-Searching Side